NVIDIA/NeMo/README.md

 Training Performance: NVIDIA DGX SuperPOD (20 x 8 x A100 80GB for 3B T5 Model)

-We measured the throughput of training a 3B parameter T5 model on NVIDIA DGX SuperPOD using a different number of nodes, and we achieved near-linear scaling.
-For example, when scaling from 1 node to 20 nodes, we achieve 15.67x speedup.
+We measured the throughput of training a 3B parameter T5 model on NVIDIA DGX SuperPOD using a different number of nodes.
+When scaling from 1 node to 20 nodes, we achieve 15.67x speedup.
+We are actively working on improving the scaling performance for T5 models.
 The table and chart below show the performance results.

 |         |                                                                 |                            |                |                | Nodes    |                |                 |